 The Penn Orthopaedic Oncology Service treats patients with cancerous and noncancerous tumors that affect the limbs, spine or pelvis.

 Penn Orthopaedic Oncology provides treatment for cancerous and noncancerous tumors of the musculoskeletal system.

-Our team provides comprehensive diagnosis and treatment for those with tumors of the musculoskeletal system.
+Our team provides comprehensive diagnosis and treatment for tumors of the bone and soft tissue.

 Congratulations to the 184 Penn physicians listed below who were included in Philadelphia Magazine's Top Doctors 2016.

 Penn Medicine is one of the world’s leading academic medical centers.